Policy Rules

 Connector: Corporate AD

-SourceAttribute: employeeID
+SourceAttribute: employeeID (raw AD attribute)

-TargetAttribute: EmployeeId
+TargetAttribute: EmployeeId (mesh attribute to search)

-// it joins to the mesh object whose EmployeeId = "12345".
+// then searches mesh object attributes for EmployeeId = "12345".

 Fields